Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 ~~~~~~

 This option aligns the Z-axis of the pick point to be parallel to the Z
-axis of the reference frame.
+axis of the :ref:`reference frame <reference-frame>`.
 In most applications, the Z axis points up
 from the table or bin, so this option enforces the pick point to point
 upwards.
 This is typically used when there is a flexible gripper to pick
 the objects, e.g. a vacuum cup to pick cardboard boxes.
 See image below